Rodrigo A. Valverde

 University of Costa Rica, B.S.
 (Ing.
 Agr.), 1978

-Virus identification is important for developing control strategies, and another area of my research program focuses on plant virus identification and characterization and the development of detection tools.
+The identification and characterization of acute plant viruses is an essential step for developing control strategies.
+My laboratory focuses on plant virus identification, characterization, and the development of detection tools.
 Graduate students in my laboratory and collaborators have identified, characterized, and developed detection tools for several newly recognized virus species causing diseases on sweet potato, pepper, tomatoes, citrus, common bean, and ornamental crops.

 Valverde, R. A. and Clark, C. A. 2013.
 Begomoviruses.
 Pages 86-88 in:Compendium of sweetpotato diseases, pests, and disorders 2nd ed.
 C. A. Clark, D. M. Ferrin, T. P. Smith, and G. J. Holmes, eds.
 The American Phytopathological Society Press.
 St. Paul, MN.